Get the most recent information on South Australia's response to the Coronavirus pandemic.

 There are a number of financial supports to help children and young people in care with their education.

 An education grant is paid to family-based carers to cover the educational costs of children and young people in care.

 For further information, contact the Department for Child Protection Carer Payments team.

 The school card scheme offers financial assistance with educational expenses.

-All school students under guardianship of the minister are eligible for the school card.
+All school students in care are eligible for the school card.